 |Yes||An alternative name for this could be ‘Total Charges’.|

-If you invest in the Prudential International Investment Portfolio or the Prudential Onshore Portfolio Bond, you might need to read a Key Investor Information Document (KIID) instead of an IOD.
+If you invest in the Prudential International Investment Portfolio, the Prudential Onshore Portfolio Bond or the International Portfolio Bond, you might need to read a Key Investor Information Document (KIID) instead of an IOD.

 If we manage the fund(s), we provide you with the relevant IOD.
 If we don’t manage the fund(s), you can find the right KIID with the help of your financial adviser or from the fund manager directly.